Home / World Top Cities

 Mogadishu

-• A transitional government was set up in 2000.
-Abdulkassim Salat Hassan was appointed as president.
-However, a deal to set up a new parliament wasn’t signed until 2004
+• Government: A transitional government was first established in 2000, with Abdulkassim Salat Hassan appointed as president.
+However, a formal agreement to create a new parliament wasn’t reached until 2004.

 Administration